 A skilled Fort Worth attorney could argue that the defendant lacked the knowledge or intent to commit the robbery.
 In some cases, a lawyer may be able to argue that no injury was inflicted on the other party and that they were not placed in fear of physical harm.
 When choosing a Fort Worth robbery attorney, experience is key.

-Not only could a robbery conviction result in prison time and fines, you could lose the right to carry a firearm, vote or work in certain industries.
+Not only could a robbery conviction result in prison time and fines, but you could also lose the right to carry a firearm, vote or work in certain industries.
 Our Fort Worth robbery lawyers will exhaust all avenues to fight your robbery charge and obtain the most favorable outcome.
 Call today at (817) 203-2220 to schedule a free consultation or reach out online.